Modern cities, symbolisms and mythos and all, at Light to Night Festival 2020.

 5. Optical Maze

 Given the expanse of the Padang, Optical Maze by OTTOTTO didn’t look too impressive from afar.
 Like Five Stones, however, it’s quite a different business when you’re next to it.
-Or better yet, within it.
+Or better yet, within the maze.

 The short of it, it’s positively a Star Wars lightsaber fanatic’s dream.
 Every kyber colour is represented.
-Even Rey’s newly minted yellow one.
+Even Rey’s newly minted yellow one is here.
 Yellow, incidentally, the colour associated with Jedi Sentinels.